FlorianBeckerle/The-Silent-Bell-Of-Aeturnum/Characters/First Townsfolk.md

 # **Mystery**:

-- They worked unloading cargo from a caravan (crystal shipment).
+- They worked unloading cargo (crystal shipment).

 - On their body: shard of bell-crystal.